mileweb/docs-content-hdt/docs/portal/transports/view-transport.md

 # View a Transport

-To view a transport, search the transport you want to view in the <strong> Transport </strong> page if it was not in the page, and then click the "Transport Name".
+The <strong> Transports </strong> page can be reached by clicking "Transports" from the left pane of HDT portal.
-The <strong> Transports </strong> page can be reached simply by clicking "Transports" from the left pane of HDT portal.
+To view a transport, click the "Transport Name" of the transport entry in the list.
+If the transport was not in the current page, you can search it in the search box.

 ![null](</docs/resources/images/transports/view-transport.png>)